DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Luck Shared
    - Description: You know just how to spread the luck around.
 When things are going your way, you can share that vibe.
-   - Mechanic: On a Suited Hit, choose one creature you can see.
-Their next draw will be with the Upper Hand.
+   - Mechanic: When you get a Suited Hit, on your next turn, you may use a Minor Action to choose one creature you can see.
+For their next turn, or the next 6 seconds if out of combat, all draws are made with the Upper Hand.
    - Type: Minor
       - XP Cost: 1
    - Tags: Suited Hit